 Amazon has gone from retail giant to unlikely tech powerhouse, with first the Kindle ereader, then the Kindle Fire tablet and now a whole host of products, such as Prime Instant Video and Fire TV set top box.

 When is it out?
-Late 2014 is looking likely
+November 4

 What will it cost?
-Not a lot, sub £200, $230 for the 7-inch slate
+Starting at £329, $530 for the 8.9-inch slate

 Amazon Kindle Fire HDX 2 release date and price

 Amazon's latest incarnation of the Kindle Fire HDX goes on sale on November 4 for both the Wi-Fi and 4G versions.

 The company has confirmed that pricing will start at £329 / $530 for the entry level model, which is to say Wi-Fi only with 16GB of storage.